aerospike/backup-go/cmd/asbackup/readme.md

       --parallel-nodes              Specifies how to perform scan.
 If set to true, we launch parallel workers for nodes;
                                     otherwise workers run in parallel for partitions.
       --remove-artifacts            Remove existing backup file (-o) or files (-d) without performing a backup.
+  -C, --compact                     Do not apply base-64 encoding to BLOBs; results in smaller backup files.

 Compression Flags:
   -z, --compress string         Enables compressing of backup files using the specified compression algorithm.